freeCodeCamp/guide/src/pages/css/text-align/index.md

 text-align: left;  aligns the text to the left
 text-align: right; aligns the text to the right
 text-align: center; aligns the text to the center
-text-align: justify; makes the lines the same widht
+text-align: justify; makes the lines the same width
 text-align: justify-all; makes the lines the same width, including the last one
 text-align: start;  aligns the last line at the beginning of the line
 text-align: end;  aligns the last line at the end of the line